 - Pinch of salt

-- 110 g (½ cups) Unsalted butter 82% fat content, use it very cold, cut into chunks
+- 110 g (½ cup) Unsalted butter with a minimum of 82% fat content, very cold, and cut into chunks.

-- 50 g Egg approx. 1 egg
+- 50 g (¼ cup) Egg approximately 1 egg.

 For the Raspberry ganache

-- 350 g (2⅔ cups) White chocolate good quality, eg. Valrhona
+- 350 g (2 cups) White chocolate good quality, e.g., Valrhona

 - 175 g (¾ cups) Heavy Cream

-- 175 g (1½ cups) Raspberry puree blended, no seeds
+- 175 g (1½ cups) Raspberry puree blended and sieved to remove the seeds

 Decoration

-- 20 g (⅕ cups) White chocolate melted, good quality, eg. Valrhona
+- 20 g (⅕ cups) White chocolate melted, good quality, e.g., Valrhona

-- edible flower, fresh or freezed dried raspberries
+- Edible flowers, fresh or freeze-dried raspberries

 US customary cup measurement is an indicative figure only.
 Measure the ingredients with a digital scale by weight (gram).
 Baking is art but also science which requires precision and accuracy.